iechor/docs/content/desktop/troubleshoot/workarounds.md

 `netstat -aon | find /i "listening "` to discover the PID of the process currently using the port (the PID is the number in the rightmost column).
-Decide whether to shut the other process down, or to use a different port in your docker app.
+Decide whether to shut the other process down, or to use a different port in your iechor app.

-### Docker Desktop fails to start when anti-virus software is installed
+### iEchor Desktop fails to start when anti-virus software is installed

 Some anti-virus software may be incompatible with Hyper-V and Microsoft Windows 10 builds.
-The conflict typically occurs after a Windows update and manifests as an error response from the Docker daemon and a Docker Desktop start failure.
+The conflict typically occurs after a Windows update and manifests as an error response from the iEchor daemon and a iEchor Desktop start failure.

-For a temporary workaround, uninstall the anti-virus software, or explore other workarounds suggested on Docker Desktop forums.
+For a temporary workaround, uninstall the anti-virus software, or explore other workarounds suggested on iEchor Desktop forums.